The intercultural workshop for both expats and Dutch natives

 In these sessions we will dive into the following questions:

-4. How do I unlock in practice my potentials and advance my intercultural skills?
+4. How do ‘I’ unlock my human potentials and advance my intercultural skills?

 Expats and immigrants who want to: